 Attendance and Make-Up

-Because the topics change with every class, students must arrange their schedules to attend every session for the duration of the course.
+Because the topics change with every class, students must arrange their schedules to attend every session for the duration of the course and to reserve dates to make up for snow days.
 MMNP policy is that a student may miss only one class in the year.
 The student has the responsibility to make arrangements to learn the missed material and to do the fieldwork, with the mentor’s help.
-Before applying, applicants should check the schedule carefully to make sure that they do not have conflicts.
+Before applying, applicants should check the schedule carefully to make sure that they do not have conflicts with class dates and makeup days.

 In order to achieve our vision to create a network of Master Naturalist volunteers who inspire the public to cherish Maine’s natural resources, our mission is to train Master Naturalists as citizen-naturalist volunteers who have the skills and confidence to help people enjoy and learn about the natural world.

-In the year following graduation, Master Naturalists are required to volunteer 40 hours leading and teaching others, and to report their time back to the organization.
-After that, Master Naturalists must volunteer 20 hours per year.
-The credential of “Master Naturalist” opens the door for our graduates to share their knowledge with a wide variety of people in a many settings.
+In the year following graduation, Master Naturalists are required to volunteer 40 hours leading and teaching others and to report their time back to the organization.
+After that, Master Naturalists are asked to volunteer 20 hours per year.
+The credential of “Master Naturalist” opens the door for our graduates to share their knowledge with a wide variety of people in many settings.

-Students will have many chances throughout the course to engage in experiential learning and to practice teaching so that they have confidence and readiness to engage with others following graduation.
+Students will have chances throughout the course to engage in experiential learning and practice teaching so that they have confidence and readiness to engage with others following graduation.